Trade Show Booth Sizes: Execution Guides by Footprint

 Choose your booth size and get a build-ready planning guide—layout priorities, utilities, logistics, and install sequencing—written for real show-floor execution.

-Storage & Reset Needs (What must stay off counters?)
+Storage and Reset Needs: What must stay off counters?

-A larger booth without enough staff becomes chaotic.
-Match footprint to how many zones you can actually operate.
+A larger booth without enough trained staff can feel empty or chaotic.
+Match the booth size to how many zones your team can run during the show.

-Build Complexity (How much execution risk can you handle?)
+Build Complexity: How much execution risk can the schedule handle?

 10×10 Booth Guide